FxSchrauber/OLD_lwks-fx/README.md

-## Additional effects:
+## Additional OLD effects:
-Some of the following effects have limited compatibility, others are prototypes whose functionality should be improved or tested.
+The following additional OLD effects files were never released by the community because, apart from being old, some of them have additional compatibility limitations, others are prototypes whose functionality should be improved or tested.
-Maybe some of the effects meet your requirements.
-If not, you are welcome to develop the code further.
+Maybe some of the effects meet your needs.
+If not, feel free to further develop the code.

 - [**Remove colour banding or compression artefacts**](Colour_banding/README.md)
 - [**Orbit** (texture circle around the Effect center).](DVE/DVE_Extras/Orbit/README.md)